Last updated: 8 February 2019 11:51 PM (GMT)

 Ghana lacks sufficient air quality monitoring networks.

-Why is Agbogbloshie rated among world's worst polluted places?
+Why is Agbogbloshie rated among some of the world's worst polluted places?

 “Urban mining” is frequently mentioned as one of the ultimate frontiers in minerals exploitation9 as Earth's native metals gradually deplete.

-Pure Earth and Green Cross Switzerland (2013)10 rated Agbogbloshie among the world’s top ten most toxic environments along with places like Chernobyl (Ukraine’s 1986 nuclear accident site), Dzerzhinsk (Russia’s cold war-era chemicals weapons manufacturing city), and the Citarum River in Indonesia (often regarded the most polluted river in the world).
+Pure Earth and Green Cross Switzerland (2013)10 rated Agbogbloshie among the world’s top ten most toxic environments along with places such as Chernobyl (Ukraine’s 1986 nuclear accident site), Dzerzhinsk (Russia’s cold war-era chemicals weapons manufacturing city), and the Citarum River in Indonesia (often regarded as the most polluted river in the world).

 Agbogbloshie is also Accra's largest open food market.

-Scenes in the short films below attempt to show you (one of the reasons) why Agbogbloshie is likely one of the worst places on earth.
+Scenes in the short films below attempt to show you a few of the reasons why Agbogbloshie is likely one of the worst places on earth.